minimo-io/bibliopath/src/lib/content/pages/about.md

 ### Core functionalities for the

-- **For Bibliopaths** (project Supporters)
+- **For Bibliopaths** (Supporters)
   - Have access to audiobooks.
-  - Should be able to sync their books between devices using the PWA.
+  - Sync their books between devices using the PWA (via Bluetooth or Wifi -- eg. Localshare)
+  - Add translation functionalities for paragraphs in books via AI.
-  - Ability to add their own books (from an local ePub upload to to git url -markdown).
+  - Add their own books (from a local ePub upload, a git -markdown- book, or a Nostr book).
-  - Store their books in their local reader (indexDB) for offline reading.
+  - Store their books locally (indexDB) for offline reading.
   - Access our curated list of books (Published under Creative Common or Public books should be allowed to flourish.
-We will curate this to optimize the experience, and host them on Github and Nostr).
+We will curate this books to optimize the experience).
-  - Share books and sync between devices offline (via Bluetooth or Wifi -- eg. Localshare)
+  - Share books, notes and highlights with other Bibliopaths.

 - **For Readers/Users**
   - Read any markdown book hosted on an open git repository, just by placing the book url or finding it via our search.